yzyii/luashitacast/Commands.md

                   such as a MNK Counter set, a DRK Zerg set, Virtue Stone sets, HELM/Fishing/Crafting sets, as it will simply override your default idle / TP gear.
+                  Note that any unused resistance set or evasion set can be used similarly.

 [Special Commands]
 /lockset [number] - equips the given lockset and locks equipment